V4Fire/Client/src/components/base/b-router/README.md

   }
 }
 ```
 ### Two-way binding to the router

-Suppose we need to create logic when the mutation of some properties should push a new transition to the same route by
-adding these properties as query parameters.
-In this case, we can use the API to organize a two-way binding between the component
-and the router.
+Suppose you need to create logic in which mutating certain properties should push a new transition to the same route by adding these properties as query parameters.
+In this case, you can use the API to establish a two-way binding between the component and the router.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';